dvreeze/ocp-java-17-learning/doc/chapter14-io.md

 #### Using I/O streams

 To copy an input stream into an output stream in a loop, we need to know about *low-level read/write methods*.
-This table is a summary of those *blocking* instance methods:
+This table is a summary of those instance methods:

 | I/O stream class       | Read/write method                                                     |
 |------------------------|-----------------------------------------------------------------------|